MIKU-N/docker-owncast/README.md

 docker buildx build -t test/owncast-test  .
 ```

-## Or used Docker-Compose from dockerhub
+## Or Used Docker-Compose from Docker Hub

 ```
 services: